Introduction to Blur in After Effects

-This blur mostly is used to show slide blur like we can see the face but can’t identify in such cases we can use this blur, we can use for face blur and for a particular object.
+This blur is mostly used to show slide blur like we can see the face but can’t identify in such cases we can use this blur, we can use for face blur and a particular object.

 2. Fast Blur

-If we change the value of the image the image becomes blur and we can find a black and smooth edge.
+If we change the value of the image, the image becomes a blur, and we can find a black and smooth edge.

-When we disable the repeat edge pixels it looks like Gaussian blur.
+When we disable the repeat edge pixels, it looks like a Gaussian blur.

 3. Box Blur

-Box blur looks as same as Gaussian and Fast blur but what’s the difference, it creates a boxy shape blur.
+Box blur looks the same as Gaussian and Fast blur, but the difference creates a boxy shape blur.

 Here is another important option that is Iterations.
-If we set Iterations value as 5 we can get a smooth blur.
+If we set the Iterations value as 5, we can get a smooth blur.

-The easy method is tracking but in some versions of after effects tracking won’t work in such cases we need to use keyframe animation, but by using keyframe animation we won’t get exact output every time.
-We learn three types of blurs which mostly used, hope we learn some important topics here
+The easy method is tracking, but in some versions of after effects, tracking won’t work; in such cases, we need to use keyframe animation, but by using keyframe animation, we won’t get exact output every time.
+We learn three types of blurs which mostly used; I hope we learn some important topics here.

 This is a guide to Blur in After Effects.
 Here we discuss the types of blur effect in after effects, how to use blur in after effects and how to trace a blur in the keyframe.
 You can also go through our other related articles to learn more –